UFC 306: Riyadh Season Noche UFC: Predictions & Analysis

 A few statistical edges stand out.
 Grasso throws significantly more leather — a 0.1 sig. strike per minute gap.
 Shevchenko is far more active with takedowns, averaging 2.7 more per 15 minutes.
 Shevchenko has tighter striking defense, making opponents miss more often.

 The Pick: Alexa Grasso over Valentina Shevchenko.
 This is essentially a pick'em.
-The model nudges toward Grasso at 54%, but there's almost nothing separating these two.
+The model nudges toward Grasso at 52%, but there's almost nothing separating these two.
+The market and our model are aligned — the line looks fair.

 Diego Lopes vs Brian Ortega